top of page

 tea houses, bazaars, and temples of old,

-under banyan shadows by the ghats of gold…
+beneath the banyan shadows, by the ghats of gold…

 magical spaces creating History.